diyscif/diyscif/scif-thesis.md

 site.
 Non-inspectable materials should be procured from trusted suppliers or other approved channels and securely transported to the SSA.
 They can also be procured from untrusted suppliers if randomly chosen by trusted personnel from a suppliers shelf-stock without advance notice or indication of their intended use.
 No discernible purchasing patterns should be established while carrying out this randomized procurement procedure. [@ics-705-ts, pp. 27-29]

 Secure transporation is not required for inspectable materials if they are inspected and then immediately placed in an SSA.
-If securely procured, shipped and stored inspectable materials may even be utilized without inspection.
+If securely procured, shipped and stored, inspectable materials may even be utilized without inspection.
 Non-inspectable materials, should be transported securely packaged or containerized and under the 24-hour control of an approved courier or escort officer.
 If this is not possible they should be securely shipped using approved